What Is Delta E? And Why Is It Important for Color Accuracy?

 Since CIELAB is measured across three dimensions, there’s an infinite number of color possibilities.
 The CIELAB model also follows perpetual uniformity.
 This enables the standard to better approximate human vision.
 This provides a significant advantage over the RGB and CMYK color standards, which are less precise.

 The precision provided by CIELAB is at a level where it requires significantly more data per pixel, compared to RGB and CMYK standards.
-Since the gamut of the standard is higher than most computer displays, occasionally there is some loss of precision; however, advances in technology have made such issues negligible.
+Since the gamut of the standard is higher than most computer displays, occasionally, there is some loss of precision; however, advances in technology have made such issues negligible.

-The CIELAB model is device-independent meaning that the color definitions are developed independently of how they are created or displayed.
+The CIELAB model is device-independent, meaning that the color definitions are developed independently of how they are created or displayed.
 The most common application of this color space is when graphics for print need to be converted from RGB to CMYK.

 Since the lab space is fully mathematically defined, the CIELAB is copyright and license-free.
 It’s also entirely in the public domain, meaning that it’s completely free to use and integrate into your projects.